ZeyuDai/Fine-grained_Structure-based_News_Genre_Categorization/README.md

 --------------------------------------------------------------------

-Please contact me (jzdaizeyu@tamul.edu) if you want to use our dataset!
+Please contact me (jzdaizeyu@tamu.edu) if you want to use our dataset!

 Disclaimer: Our dataset used raw documents from [Gigaword](https://catalog.ldc.upenn.edu/LDC2012T21) which was released under LDC License.
 You must follow the LDC license to get permitted access to Gigaword data before downloading our dataset.